Bures-online.co.uk

 Work is carried out on the site daily, checking incoming messages, posting news and when time permits, visiting people and places around the area to seek out and verify new information.

-We of course, have the normal selection of oddball requests, such as "Can you put me in touch with someone who collects milk bottle tops"
+We of course, have the normal selection of oddball requests, such as "Can you put me in touch with someone who collects milk bottle tops" and "can you put some flowers on my mothers grave, if I send you the money"

 Please use the on-line Forum page, this invariably will bring you an answer